XRPLF/xrpl-dev-portal/content/exchange-guide.md

 ### Accounts

 Alpha Exchange must create at least two new [accounts](https://ripple.com/build/accounts/) (also referred to as "wallets") on the RCL.
-To minimize the risk associated with a compromised secret key, Ripple recommends creating [_issuing_, _operational_, and _standby_ accounts](https://ripple.com/build/issuing-operational-addresses/) (these are sometimes referred to, respectively, as cold, hot, and warm wallets).
-This model is intended to balance security and convenience.
+To minimize the risks associated with a compromised secret key, Ripple recommends creating [_issuing_, _operational_, and _standby_ accounts](https://ripple.com/build/issuing-operational-addresses/) (these are sometimes referred to, respectively, as cold, hot, and warm wallets).
+The operational/standby/issuing model is intended to balance security and convenience.
+Exchanges listing XRP should create the following accounts:

-    * An _issuing_ account to securely hold the majority of XRP and customers' funds.
-This account should be offline.
+* An [_issuing_ account](https://ripple.com/build/issuing-operational-addresses/#issuing-address) to securely hold the majority of XRP and customers' funds.
+To provide optimal security, this account should be offline.

+    For more information about the possible consequences of a compromised issuing account, see [Issuing Account Compromise](https://ripple.com/build/issuing-operational-addresses/#issuing-address-compromise).

-    * One or more _operational_ (and, perhaps, _standby_) accounts to conduct the day-to-day business of accepting customers' XRP withdrawals and deposits.
-Standby accounts can be online if you use the [Multisign](https://ripple.com/build/how-to-multi-sign/) feature.
+* One or more [_operational_ accounts](https://ripple.com/build/issuing-operational-addresses/#operational-addresses) to conduct the day-to-day business of managing customers' XRP withdrawals and deposits.
 Operational accounts need to be online to service instant withdrawal requests.

+    For more information about the possible consequences of a compromised operational account, see [Operational Account Compromise](https://ripple.com/build/issuing-operational-addresses/#operational-address-compromise).

+* Optionally, one or more standby accounts to provide an additional layer of security between the issuing and operational accounts.
+Unlike an operational account, the secret key of a standby account does not need to be online.
+Additionally, you can distribute the secret keys for the standby account to several different people and implement  [multisigning](https://ripple.com/build/how-to-multi-sign/) to increase security.

+    For more information about the possible consequences of a compromised standby account, see [Standby Account Compromise](https://ripple.com/build/issuing-operational-addresses/#standby-address-compromise).

 For more information, see: